Sunset Boulevard (film): Writing

+Cinematographer John Seitz stated that Wilder "had wanted to do Evelyn Waugh's 1948 novel The Loved One, but couldn't obtain the rights."
+Waugh's story follows Dennis Barlow, a young British poet who is working at a Hollywood pet mortuary.
+His housemate is Sir Francis Hinsley, an aging screenwriter who hasn’t written anything in years.
+When Sir Francis is unceremoniously let go by the studio, he hangs himself and funeral arrangements are left to Barlow.
+Gossip columnist Hedda Hopper, who plays herself in the movie, wrote that "Billy Wilder ... was crazy about Evelyn Waugh's book The Loved One, and the studio wanted to buy it."
+Regardless, the plans for this adaptation fell through.
+The original script that followed nevertheless contains similarities to the novel.
+At one point, Norma mistakes Joe for a funeral director and inquires about a coffin for herself and her deceased pet chimp.

 Wilder and Brackett began working on a script in 1948, but the result did not completely satisfy them.
 In August 1948, D. M. Marshman Jr., formerly a writer for Life, was hired to help develop the storyline after Wilder and Brackett were impressed by a critique he provided of their film The Emperor Waltz (1948).
 In an effort to keep the full details of the story from Paramount Pictures and avoid the restrictive censorship of the Breen Code, they submitted the script a few pages at a time.
 The Breen Office insisted certain lines be rewritten, such as Gillis's "I'm up that creek and I need a job," which became "I'm over a barrel.
 I need a job."
 Paramount executives thought Wilder was adapting a story called A Can of Beans (which did not exist) and allowed him relative freedom to proceed as he saw fit.
 Only the first third of the script was written when filming began in early May 1949, and Wilder was unsure how the film would end.

 The fusion of writer-director Billy Wilder's biting humor and the classic elements of film noir make for a strange kind of comedy, as well as a strange kind of film noir.
 There are no belly laughs here, but there are certainly strangled giggles: at the pet chimp's midnight funeral, at Joe's discomfited acquiescence to the role of gigolo; at Norma's Mack Sennett-style "entertainments" for her uneasy lover; and at the ritualized solemnity of Norma's "waxworks" card parties, which feature such former luminaries as Buster Keaton as Norma's has-been cronies.

 Wilder preferred to leave analysis of his screenplays and films to others.
 When asked if Sunset Boulevard was a black comedy, he replied: "No, just a picture".